WaelSalloum/adam/README.md

 ## CITATION

-If you use ADAM, please cite this paper:
+If you use ADAM, please cite these two papers:

     (2011) Wael Salloum & Nizar Habash: Dialectal to standard Arabic paraphrasing to improve Arbaic-English statistical machine